Scanning tunneling microscopy current from localized basis orbital density functional theory: Theory

-The real space wave functions can then be computed using the Green's function formalism.
-Here we use the finite difference method to discretise the device region\footnote{A version using the finite element method is under development.}, i.e., the gray and black regions in \Figref{fig2Dcartoon}.
-By means of the Dyson equation, the propagated modes in the vacuum region (gray region) are described by \beq \ket{\varphi_n}=\bold{G}_0\bs{\tau}\ket{\psi_n} , \eeq where $\bold{G}_0=(\varepsilon_{\textrm{F}}\bold{I}-\bold{H}_d-\bs{\Sigma}_R)^{-1}$ is the isolated Green's function of the vacuum region optionally connected to a semi-inifite continuation on the right hand side $\bs{\Sigma}_R$, and $\bs{\tau}$ is the coupling matrix between the substrate and the vacuum region.
-The Hamiltonian that occurs in the isolated Green's function contains the finite difference Laplacian and the total potential, $V_{\textrm{tot}}$, extracted from DFT.
-The total potential and charge density are readily available in real space from the \textsc{Siesta} code and we therefore only need to specify the boundary conditions to be able to propagate the wave functions.
-Furthermore, calculation of the self-energy on the vacuum boundary, $\bs{\Sigma}_R$, can safely be omitted if the device region is large, since the propagated modes vanish exponentially fast in the vacuum region (i.e., total reflection).
+By means of the Dyson equation, the wave functions inside region 1, $\ket{\psi_n}$ (known from the \textsc{Siesta} calculation), relate to the propagated wave functions, $\ket{\varphi_n}$, in the vacuum region as \beq \ket{\varphi_n}=\bold{G}_0\bs{\tau}\ket{\psi_n} , \eeq where $\bold{G}_0=(\varepsilon_{\textrm{F}}\bold{I}-\bold{H}_2-\bs{\Sigma}_R)^{-1}$ is the isolated Green's function of the vacuum region, optionally connected to a semi-inifinite continuation on the right hand side by the self-energy $\bs{\Sigma}_R$.
+The Hamiltonian, $\bold{H}_2$, contains the FD Laplacian of the vacuum (region 2, \Figref{fig2Dcartoon}), and the total potential, including the modified vacuum part far away from the substrate.
+The total potential and charge density are readily available in real space from the \textsc{Siesta} code, and we therefore only need to specify the boundary conditions to be able to propagate the wave functions.
+Furthermore, calculation of the self-energy on the vacuum boundary, $\bs{\Sigma}_R$, can safely be omitted if the device region is large, since the propagated modes vanish exponentially fast in the vacuum region (i.e., near total reflection).
 Inclusion of the vacuum self-energy is therefore optional as long as the device region is large enough, and will be omitted in the following.
-We compute the modes in the vacuum region, $\ket{\varphi_n}$, by solving the (sparse) linear system of equations, \beq \left(\varepsilon_{\textrm{F}}\bold{I}-\bold{H}_d\right)\ket{\varphi_n}=\bs{\tau}\ket{\psi_n} , \eeq where $\bold{H}_d$ contains all elements of the vacuum region (gray region outside the isosurface in \Figref{fig2Dcartoon}), and the previously modified DFT potential.
-Note that solving the system of linear equations is much less demanding than performing a matrix inversion to obtain $\bold{G}_0$, allowing for larger systems to be considered.
+We compute the modes in the vacuum region, $\ket{\varphi_n}$, by algebraically solving the (sparse) linear system of equations, \beq \left(\varepsilon_{\textrm{F}}\bold{I}-\bold{H}_2\right)\ket{\varphi_n}=\bs{\tau}\ket{\psi_n} , \eeq Note that solving the system of linear equations is much less demanding than performing a matrix inversion to obtain $\bold{G}_0$, allowing for larger systems to be considered.